No. 10 Oklahoma hosts Oglesby and Oral Roberts - WTOP News

 Norman, Oklahoma; Sunday, 2:30 p.m.
 EST

-BOTTOM LINE: Oral Roberts visits No. 10 Oklahoma after Jalei Oglesby scored 29 points in Oral Roberts’ 99-55 victory against the Oklahoma City Stars.
+BOTTOM LINE: Oral Roberts visits No. 10 Oklahoma after Jalei Oglesby scored 29 points in Oral Roberts’ 99-55 victory over the Oklahoma City Stars.

-The Sooners have gone 4-0 in home games.
-Oklahoma averages 92.4 points and has outscored opponents by 31.6 points per game.
+The Sooners are 4-0 in home games.
+Oklahoma averages 23.8 assists per game to lead the SEC, paced by Payton Verhulst with 4.8.

-The Golden Eagles have gone 2-2 away from home.
-Oral Roberts is 7-2 against opponents with a winning record.
+The Golden Eagles are 2-2 on the road.
+Oral Roberts is the Summit leader with 38.4 rebounds per game led by Ruthie Udoumoh averaging 10.1.

 Oklahoma makes 50.8% of its shots from the field this season, which is 9.1 percentage points higher than Oral Roberts has allowed to its opponents (41.7%).
-Oral Roberts scores 22.9 more points per game (83.7) than Oklahoma allows to opponents (60.8).
+Oral Roberts averages 7.2 made 3-pointers per game this season, 0.9 more makes per game than Oklahoma allows.

-TOP PERFORMERS: Raegan Beers is scoring 18.1 points per game with 9.4 rebounds and 1.3 assists for the Sooners.
+TOP PERFORMERS: Verhulst averages 2.4 made 3-pointers per game for the Sooners, scoring 14.0 points while shooting 44.0% from beyond the arc.

-Makyra Tramble is shooting 31.3% from beyond the arc with 2.2 made 3-pointers per game for the Golden Eagles, while averaging 11.4 points and 2.6 steals.
+Oglesby is averaging 16.7 points and 6.3 rebounds for the Golden Eagles.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.